 Solid Waste Fee Billing: Three Rivers Planning & Development District began solid waste fee billing services in October 1993 utilizing software written by one of its employees.
 The primary responsibilities of the Solid Waste Fee Billing Division include maintaining and updating each county’s customer database, opening, balancing, and posting collections, printing and mailing monthly statements, and providing each county reports related to collections and delinquency.

-Workforce Investment Area: Three Rivers Planning and Development District serves as the fiscal/administrative agent for The Mississippi Partnership, which is one of four workforce investment areas in the State of Mississippi designated to carry out the Workforce Investment Act of 1998.
-The Mississippi Partnership workforce investment area is the largest geographical area in the State of Mississippi, covering 27 counties in northern Mississippi and is governed by a 61-member board and 27 chief elected officials.
+Workforce Development (WIOA): Three Rivers Planning & Development District serves as the fiscal/administrative agent for The Mississippi Partnership, which is one of four workforce areas in the State of Mississippi designated to carry out the Workforce Innovation & Opportunity Act (WIOA) of 2014.
+The Mississippi Partnership Workforce Investment Area is the largest geographical area in the State of Mississippi, covering 27 counties in northern Mississippi and is governed by a 61-member board and 27 chief elected officials.